parryc/thevoid/templates/leflan/language_lithuanian.md

 * Jam yra liūdna - He feels sad
 * Man yra linksma - I feel happy
 * Yra karšta lauke - It is hot outside

+Note that colors are used by themselves (e.g. not modifying anything like the phrase "_black and white_"), they are always feminine, thus _juoda ir balta_.

 ## Declensions